第一讲:动词解析 O"9t,B>=i

 Carry on with your work when I am away. a7)q^;:O

-Carry on go on keep on continue work on be under way be in process A+69_?B
+Carry on go on keep on continue work on be under way be in process A+69_?B TH

-His determination carried him through. (pull) +D* b!5[
+His determination carried him through. (pull) +D*b!5[

 NELQo#kjZ